GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 }
 ```

-It's worth noting that the `create()` method, like many of the `BaseModel` methods, are intentionally `static` as opposed to instance methods.
+It's worth noting that the `create()` method, as many of the `BaseModel` methods, are intentionally `static` as opposed to instance methods.
 This is because we often need to create a new child instance from scratch, so a factory method pattern is ideal.

-Working backwards here the `injectDefaults()` method does just what the name implies and combines all default properties of the child `T` instance with optional passed properties that will override those defaults.
+Working backward here the `injectDefaults()` method does just what the name implies and combines all default properties of the child `T` instance with optional passed properties that will override those defaults.
 The `load()` method is a generic method that is further expanded upon in child classes like `Tweet`, but `load()` effectively performs the entire creation process of each new `BaseModel<T>` instance.

 Finally, the `create()` method accepts some partial parameters, creates a new `Serialization` instance, then invokes the `load()` method of the inheriting `T` type instance.
 Upon a successful promise the `serialization.response` property is set to a `new` instance of the child instance.